 Table 2-15 and Figure 2-4 shows employment by industry for each jurisdiction.
 In the following analysis, "residents" refers to those in the civilian, employed population aged 16 and older.
-Residents of Benicia are most commonly employed in the health and educational services, and financial and professional services sectors (21.7 percent).
+Residents of Suisun City are most commonly employed in the health and educational services sector (30.7 percent).
 The health and educational services industry is also the most common sector of employment for residents for all of Solano County.